 Based on the results of the First Five-Year Review for the X-749/X-120 Groundwater Plume, DOE initiated an 18-month evaluation period (through September 2012) to determine whether additional groundwater extraction wells are necessary for remediation of the X-749/X-120 plume.
-The results of this evaluation were submitted to Ohio EPA in 2013.
+A report on the results of the 18-month evaluation entitled Technical Memorandum for the X-749/X-120 Groundwater Optimization Project was submitted to Ohio EPA in January 2013 and approved by Ohio EPA in April 2013.
+The report evaluated installation of one or more groundwater extraction wells and up to five new groundwater monitoring wells.
+The report also evaluated continued operation of the existing groundwater extraction wells.
+DOE and Ohio EPA will discuss the path forward for the X-749/X-120 groundwater plume prior to any changes in the current remedy.